Gosforth East Middle School

 Gosforth East Middle School is a middle school in Gosforth, Newcastle upon Tyne, England.
-Students usually transfer to Gosforth High School.
+Students usually transfer to Gosforth Academy.
 The school is in the Parklands electoral ward.
+As of August 2025 the current headmaster is Mr. Stout.

 History

-The school started in 1960 as Gosforth East Secondary School and became Gosforth East Middle School when Northumberland County Council changed to a three-tier education system in 1973.
+The school started in 1960 as Gosforth East Secondary School and became Gosforth East Middle School, known as GEMS when Northumberland County Council changed to a three-tier education system in 1973.

 In 2003, Gosforth East had a new building erected.
 This building costing £4 million was officially opened on 12 September 2003 by David Bell, who then was Chief Inspector of Schools.

 Gosforth East was inspected by Ofsted in 2009; the report noted, "this is a good and improving school."

 In 2014 the Gosforth Schools Trust was formed with Archibald First, Archbishop Runcie CE First, Broadway East First, Brunton First, Dinnington First, Gosforth Central Middle, Gosforth East Middle, Gosforth Park First, Grange First, Regent Farm First and South Gosforth First School.

 Results

 The KS2 SATs results score by year are listed below:

+The latest Ofsted report was published in June 2024 and Gosforth park Middle School was rated as Good.